Submission and Presentation Guidelines

 - The three-minute time limit will be enforced; presenters will be cut off at three minutes.

-- Presenters should plan to log in at least 15 minutes prior to the session to check in and test your audio/video/presentation.
+- Presenters should arrive at least 15 minutes prior to the session to check in and get an overview of instructions.

 - We highly recommend practicing in a mirror and/or recording yourself presenting to practice.